Leeseunghun03/ROS_BEVFusion/README.md

 [Sensor Calibration Reference](https://github.com/linClubs/Calibration-Is-All-You-Need)

-# 2 Compile and run
+# 2. Compile and Run

-1.Modifications required before compilation in CMakeLists.txt, modify the paths for TensorRT and CUDA as follows.
+1. Modifications required before compilation in CMakeLists.txt, modify the paths for TensorRT and CUDA as follows.

 ~~~python
 ...